Chiral algebras in Landau-Ginzburg models: Examples

 We will first compute the classical cohomology of $\bar{D}_+$ acting on this space.
 After that we will check which part of it survives at the quantum level, when we take care to subtract singular parts from composite operators.
 It is clear that the cohomology classes can only be destroyed by this subtraction.
 Indeed, suppose we define:

 If $AB$ was classically in the cohomology but the singular part is not $\bar{D}_+$-closed, the operator $:AB:$ is no longer in the cohomology.
 If $AB$ was not in the cohomology even classically, then neither is $:AB:$, which is quite obvious.
 Finally, if $AB$ was classically $\bar{D}_+$-exact, then there is no need to consider $:AB:$.
 Even if the singular part represented some non-trivial quantum cohomology class, we would find it by starting with some other classical cohomology class anyways.
-So, our strategy is to look for the classical cohomology first, and then check which part of it survives subtraction of singularities.
+So, we will look for the classical cohomology first, and then check which part of it survives subtraction of singularities.\footnote{In fact, computation of the classical cohomology is a hard combinatorial problem, while we are really only interested in quantum cohomology.
+So we will not determine the classical cohomology completely, only partly.
+As we will see, there is an $\N=2$ super-Virasoro algebra in cohomology, so our approach will be to look for those classical cohomology classes which have a chance to be superconformal primaries at the quantum level.}

 To find how $\bar{D}_+$ acts on $\hat\F_0$ in terms of the generators, we act with $\bar{D}_+$ on the generators from the set $\mathcal{G}$ and, using the equations of motion, express the result in terms of these generators again.
 To explicitly describe $\bar{D}_+$, it is convenient to write it as a sum: